isc-projects/bind9/doc/arm/dnssec.rst

-``named`` periodically searches the key directory for keys matching the zone; if the keys' metadata indicates that any change should be made to the zone, such as adding, removing, or revoking a key, then that action is carried out.
-By default, the key directory is checked for changes every 60 minutes; this period can be adjusted with the ``dnssec-loadkeys-interval``, up to a maximum of 24 hours.
+``named`` periodically searches the key directory for keys matching the zone; if the keys' metadata indicates that any change should be made to the zone - such as adding, removing, or revoking a key - then that action is carried out.
+By default, the key directory is checked for changes every 60 minutes; this period can be adjusted with ``dnssec-loadkeys-interval``, up to a maximum of 24 hours.
 The ``rndc loadkeys`` command forces ``named`` to check for key updates immediately.